nginxinc/nginx-wiki/source/start/topics/tutorials/config_pitfalls.rst

 New and old users alike can run into a pitfall.
 Below we outline issues that we see frequently as well as explain how to resolve those issues.
-In the #nginx IRC channel on Freenode, we see these issues frequently.
+In the #nginx IRC channel on Libera Chat, we see these issues frequently.

 This Guide Says
 ---------------